 Set up Anaconda, Jupyter Notebook, Tensorflow for Deep Learning

-Over the last few weeks I have been getting my hands dirty with deep learning and all things Data Science.
-It is proving to be one of those disciplines of Computer Science where there is just a whole lot going on, loads to learn and where things just don’t always seem to work the way you would expect.
+Data Science is one of those disciplines of Computer Science where there is just a whole lot going on, loads to learn and where things just don’t always seem to work the way you would expect.

 This is where Anaconda becomes your best friend and eases the frustration of getting started.
 The Anaconda distribution comes with more than 1000 data packages and includes the

 In this post, we’ll explore how to get started with Tensorflow & Keras using Jupyter Notebook to get started with Deep Learning.